Skip to main content

 The day, month and year of birth of each of the related persons will be indicated.

-• BINDING
+• LINKING

-1. Common child of the "First Declarant" and the "Spouse."
+1. Common child of the "First declarant" and the "Spouse".

 2. Child exclusively of the "First declarant", provided that he or she does not also live with the other parent.